First Time Flying: Tips & What to Expect

 The best idea is to check in online at home.
 There are airlines that charge you for checking in at the airport!
 If you can, print or at least save the ticket somewhere besides the app – just for safety.

-If you don’t want to or can’t print the ticket, make sure to take a screenshot of it so that it saves on the phone.
+If you don’t want to or can’t print it, take a screenshot so it’s saved on your phone.

-It’s important to have some insurance when travelling, no matter what is the way you travel.
-But when flying, make sure your insurance covers such things as flight delays and cancellations, lost luggage, etc.
+It’s important to have insurance when travelling, no matter how you travel.
+But when flying, make sure your insurance covers flight delays and cancellations, lost luggage, etc.

-Join a loyalty program that will give you perks for flying.
+Join a loyalty program.
 It’s the most useful if you’re flying frequently, of course, but why not join just in case?

 Many airlines have their individual programs, but some alliances have common, such as Star Alliance.